 As one of the leading interview prep, career coaching, and professional resume writing services, ResumeSpice knows that over-preparation can result in sounding like a robot instead of an authentic human being.
 You might also back yourself into a corner.
 If the interview doesn’t go according to the script you’re writing, you might freeze and, strangely, come off as unprepared.

-When prepping for an interview, look to these three tips for guidance:
+When prepping for an interview, look to these four tips for guidance:

 If you’ve spent countless hours Googling interview questions, writing out answers, and practicing your responses like your interview is opening night on Broadway, you’re going to sound rehearsed and inauthentic.
 Instead, look up common questions and simply jot down a few bullet points you’d like to get across about each one.
 Yes, practice, but don’t memorize your answers.
 You should be able to deliver a great answer without sounding scripted.